A Brightwell-Winkler type characterisation of NU graphs: Characterisations of -trivial and bipartite -trivial graphs

 In \cite{LLT07} it was shown that finite tree duality for a structure $H$ is characterised by the fact that $H^2$ dismantles to a retraction of its diagonal.
-Thus we get the following from Theorem \ref{thm:LLZ1}, extending the same for reflexive graphs in \cite{LLZ05} and irreflexive graphs in \cite{NU2}.
+Thus we get the following from Theorem \ref{thm:LLZ1}, extending a result proved given for reflexive graphs in \cite{LLZ05} and for irreflexive graphs in \cite{NU2}.

 \begin{corollary} A graph $H$ admits a \kNU{} polymorphism if an only if it has no critical tree obstructions with $k$ or more leaves. \end{corollary}

 Observing for a non-bipartite graph that a critical tree obstruction in $B(H)$ translates to a critical tree obstruction in $H$, we get the following converse of Fact \ref{fact:BNU}.
 This fact, for conservative $\NU$ polymorphisms, is known to follow from \cite{FHH}, but is far from trivial.